 Also, if you know that you’re going to crave your e-cig the minute you sip on a cold glass of Sauvignon Blanc mid-flight, then don't put yourself through the misery by ordering one.
 Stick with water and soft drinks and keep your cravings under control.

 Remember when you were a little kid and you were excited about something: going on holiday, Christmas, a day trip on the weekend, and you knew that if you went to bed early the good thing would come to you quicker?
 Well, the same is true of sleeping on planes.
 If you can get your napper down during the long haul flight, the journey will pass in an instant.

 Besides, in our current climate, can you honestly say that you aren’t a little sleep deprived?
 And what better place to catch up on some much needed ZZZs?

 If you really can’t sleep, you can buy over the counter sleeping medicine and take it mid-flight, that way, when you wake up, you will be at your destination.
-If you take it when you get on the plane and wake up mid flight, you’ll potentially want you vape device, and you can’t have it.
+If you take it when you get on the plane and wake up mid-flight, you’ll potentially want your vape device, and you can’t have it.

 So don an eye mask, listen to some relaxing music and put the seat back.
 You have nowhere else to be right now.

 - Snack your way through it

 Snacking is a great way of keeping your hands, your mouth and your mind busy during the long haul flight.
 Either prepare beforehand and bring a snack pack on board with you, or purchase items as soon as the trolley hits the aisle.